What is server security?

 - Do not let Everyone permissions apply to anonymous users

 If this is enabled, an unauthorised user can list account names and shared resources and use this information as password guessing attacks.

-- Do not assign any value to Shares that can be accessed anonymously
+- Do not assign any value to Shares that One can access anonymously

-If any value is assigned it will be accessed by any network user, resulting in information leakage.
+If any value is assigned, any network user will access it, resulting in information leakage.